ethanuppal/makemake/README.md

 ## Example

-Let's make a Makefile for a C project.
+Let's build a Makefile for a C project.
 ```rs
 let mut makefile = Makefile::new();
 ```